 The Greenway is a 5.8km environmental and active travel corridor linking the Cooks River at Earlwood with the Parramatta River at Iron Cove.
-The GreenWay predominantly follows the route of the Inner West Light Rail and Hawthorne Canal and features bike paths and foreshore walks, cultural and historical sites, cafes, bushcare sites and a range of parks, playgrounds and sporting facilities.
+The Greenway predominantly follows the route of the Inner West Light Rail and Hawthorne Canal and features bike paths and foreshore walks, cultural and historical sites, cafés, important habitat areas and bushcare sites and a range of parks, playgrounds and sporting facilities.
+The Greenway Master Plan recognises that the biodiversity values are not just confined to bushcare sites.

-The community and Inner West Councils vision for the GreenWay, as articulated in the 2009 Master Plan (Marrickville Council 2009) is for:
+The community and Inner West Councils vision for the Greenway, as articulated in the 2009 Master Plan (Marrickville Council 2009) is for:

-A recognisable environmental, cultural and non-motorised transport corridor linking the subcatchments of two of Sydney's most important waterways
+A recognisable environmental, cultural and non-motorised transport corridor linking the sub-catchments of two of Sydney's most important waterways